AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Introduction

 \section{Introduction}

-Microstructure governs the properties of structural and functional materials: for example, grain size controls yield strength and creep resistance in metallic alloys, domain topology determines the switching efficiency of ferroelectrics, and precipitate morphology sets the coarsening kinetics of superalloys~\cite{steinbach2009phase,olson1997computational,manna2023understanding}.
+Microstructure governs the properties of structural and functional materials: grain size controls yield strength and creep resistance in metallic alloys, domain topology determines the switching efficiency of ferroelectrics, and precipitate morphology sets the coarsening kinetics of superalloys~\cite{steinbach2009phase,olson1997computational,manna2023understanding}.
 Because microstructure emerges from processing history, predicting its evolution is central to materials discovery and design.
-Phase-field methods provide precisely this capability --- a thermodynamically consistent framework for modeling grain growth, spinodal decomposition, solidification, and ferroelectric domain dynamics --- and have become the dominant approach to mesoscale microstructure simulation~\cite{chen2002phase,moelans2008quantitative}.
-Among the platforms that have made these methods accessible at scale, the Multiphysics Object-Oriented Simulation Environment (MOOSE) stands out for its modular finite-element architecture, scalability from workstations to leadership-class HPC systems, and a broad, active community of materials scientists and engineers~\cite{gaston2009moose,tonks2012object}.
+Phase-field methods provide precisely this predictive capability --- a thermodynamically consistent framework for modeling grain growth, spinodal decomposition, solidification, and ferroelectric domain dynamics --- and have become a widely used approach to mesoscale microstructure simulation~\cite{chen2002phase,moelans2008quantitative}.
+Among the platforms that have made these methods accessible at scale, the Multiphysics Object-Oriented Simulation Environment (MOOSE) provides a modular finite-element architecture, scalability from workstations to leadership-class high-performance computing (HPC) systems, and a broad, active community of materials scientists and engineers~\cite{gaston2009moose,tonks2012object}.